tinosteinort/flda-core/README.md

 ```

 ## Accessing the Data Record
-Before the Data can be accessed, we need a Configuration of how a
+Before the data can be accessed, we need a configuration of how a
- Type or Attribute has to be handled.
+ type or attribute has to be handled.
 ```java
 final AccessorConfig<FixedLengthString, FixedLengthStringAttribute<?>> config = new AccessorConfigBuilder<FixedLengthString, FixedLengthStringAttribute<?>>()
             .registerReader(String.class, new StringAttributeReader())